ibm-messaging/connectivity-pack-kafka-connectors/README.md

 You can override the default configuration parameters by using the `--set` flag or by using a custom YAML file.
 For example, to set the `replicaCount` as `3`, you can use `--set replicaCount=3`.

-For a complete list of configuration parameters supported by the Helm chart, see [installing the Connectivity Pack](./ibm-connectivity-pack/README.md#configuring).
+For more information about installing the Connectivity Pack, including a complete list of configuration parameters supported by the Helm chart, see [installing the Connectivity Pack](./ibm-connectivity-pack/README.md#configuring).

 ## Starting Kafka Connect

-Configure the Kafka Connect runtime and include the configuration, certificates, and connectors for the Connectivity Pack by following these instructions:
+Configure the Kafka Connect runtime and include the configuration, certificates, and connectors for the Connectivity Pack by following these instructions.

 **Note:** For more information, see [setting up connectors](https://ibm.github.io/event-automation/es/connecting/setting-up-connectors/).

 1. Create a `KafkaConnect` custom resource to define the Kafka Connect runtime.
 An example custom resource is available in the [`examples`](/examples/kafka-connect.yaml) folder.
-You can edit the custom resource file based on your requirements.
+You can edit the example custom resource file to meet on your requirements and to configure the following settings.

     - To use the pre-built connector JAR file, set the URL of the [latest release asset](https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/messaging/eventstreams/connectors/connectivitypack/) as the value for `spec.build.plugins[].artifacts[].url` as shown in the following example: